Desk editor, Regulation

 Philip Alexander is the regulation desk editor for Risk.net, overseeing a team of journalists in the UK, US and Asia.
-He was previously senior editor at The Banker magazine, covering financial regulation, capital markets, derivatives and central and eastern Europe.
+He was previously senior editor at The Banker magazine, covering financial regulation, capital markets, derivatives, and central and eastern Europe.

-Prior to entering journalism, he edited sovereign credit research for rating agency Standard & Poor’s in London.
+Prior to entering journalism, Philip edited sovereign credit research for rating agency Standard & Poor’s in London.
 He was awarded a PhD in modern history by the University of Cambridge for a thesis on Britain and European integration.

 One EU regulator has already asked banks to avoid reliance on English law for bail-in